cysec-notes/cybersecurity-journey/Google_Cybersecurity_Professional_Certificate/Tools of the Trade: Linux and SQL/module_4.md

 - sort query results using the ORDER BY keyword.
 - apply the WHERE clause to filter what a SQL query returns and
 - use the LIKE operator to filter for patterns.
+- Filter for login attempts made after a certain date

 ## Personal Reflection